damccorm/DistributedGraphProcessingSystem/README.md

 This takes in a graph and finds the max flow of the graph.
 It is contained in the max_flow folder.
 In order to use it, set the values of all vertices to the comma separated weights of their ages, sorted by the destination vertex number.
 For example, if a vertex has an edge to vertex 3 with weight 8, to vertex 4 with weight 2, and to vertex 5 with weight 7, its value would be "8,2,7".
 In addition, for the source vertex add a value of -1 to the end of the value (e.g. "8,2,7,-1").
 For the destination vertex add a value of -2 to the end of the value.

+## Articulation point detection

+This takes in a graph and finds all articulation points.
+It is contained in the articulation_point folder.
+In order to use it, set the values of the vertices equal to 0.

 # Architecture:

 ## Master